DanCag/TOPOS/README.md

 Data
 ----
 * `required_data` contains the necessary files for running TOPOS
-* `test_set` contains the test set and test labels files used in the study
+* `test_set` contains the test set used in the study and a the ccle test set that is used as example in this tutorial.
+The test set file is heavy (7.9 GB) and it needs strong computational resources to be imported and processed.
+To run TOPOS on this file I have used a workstation with a RAM of 188 GB and 48 cores.

 Usage
 -----